Tyler799/Morrowind-2020/Morrowind_2019.md

 12) Do you feel like you don't get enough benefits from being in a guild?
 Do you want more perks from joining the Temple or the Cult?
 Want to boss around your underlings after you become the Head of a House?
 You might like [Antares' Big Mod](http://mw.modhistory.com/download-26-15472).

 13) Hate the limited capacity of chests and boxes?
 Want to get rid of that?
 [Ta-da](https://www.nexusmods.com/morrowind/mods/45698).
 Honestly, best mod addition I've added so far.
 So much hassle and annoyance saved.

+## Screenshots

+If you would like to see reference images of the finished install, or contribute your own screenshots to that public repository, head to our [Google Drive Gallery](https://drive.google.com/drive/folders/1pusVDmDBMwM1Si28W8wcvVd6aXukEIJr?usp=sharing).

 ## Contributors